dannyhope/uxbrighton/pages/attendee-guide.md

 ### Accommodation

-Our friends at Visit Brighton have put together [a comprehensive list of accommodation at specially negotiated rates for UX Brighton delegates](https://book.passkey.com/go/uxbtn2022).
-This website is open for bookings *until 1st November 2022*; we advise early booking in order to guarantee your preferred hotel.
+Our friends at Visit Brighton have put together a comprehensive list of [accommodation](https://book.passkey.com/go/UXBTN23) at specially negotiated rates for UX Brighton delegates.
+This website is open for bookings *until 1st November 2023*; we advise early booking in order to guarantee your preferred hotel.

-Discounted hotel rates for UX Brighton delegates: [https://book.passkey.com/go/​uxbtn2022](https://book.passkey.com/go/uxbtn2022)[](https://book.passkey.com/go/bdux2019)
+Discounted hotel rates for UX Brighton delegates: [https://book.passkey.com/go/​UXBTN23](https://book.passkey.com/go/UXBTN23)[](https://book.passkey.com/go/uxbtn2022)[](https://book.passkey.com/go/bdux2019)

 ### Travel

-* If you are planning to travel by train please be aware that there are [rail strikes on the 3rd and 5th of November](https://news.sky.com/story/more-rail-strikes-announced-for-3-and-5-november-this-time-involving-train-operators-12724718).
 * Parking is expensive, so if you can avoid driving, please consider travelling by train or bus.
 * Travelling from overseas?
 Gatwick is the nearest airport.
 Trains take approx 30 mins to Brighton.
 * We recommend using [traintimes.org.uk](https://traintimes.org.uk/) for up-to-date train timetables.